Čunovo Water Sports Centre: Čunovo Dam

 The "Budapest Treaty" of 1977, between Hungary and Czechoslovakia, was a plan to tame the Danube and increase its navigability with levees, dams, locks, overflow channels, and designated flood plains, and to generate hydroelectricity.
 The joint project was intended to cover the entire 150 km stretch of the Danube as it forms the border between Slovakia and Hungary, from the upstream, western, end at Čunovo, Slovakia, to Nagymaros, Hungary, in the east.
-Construction started when the Soviet Union broke up in 1991, but only on the Slovakian side.
+Construction started when the Soviet Union broke up in 1991, but only on the Slovak side.
 In 1989, Hungary had suspended its participation and in 1992 backed out of the 1977 treaty altogether.
 Slovakia has been in litigation with Hungary ever since.

 In 1992, Slovakia completed the 30 km section from Čunovo to Gabčíkovo, which includes a dam at each end, each dam spanning half the river width, the two dams being connected by a 30-km long levee, all of which combine to impound the 40 km^{2} Čunovo reservoir and force the river into a navigation channel on the left side of the riverbed.
 The Čunovo dam, on river right at the upstream end, is a flood control feature with 27 spillways to send excess water into the bypass channel and flood plain south of the navigation channel.
-The Gabčíkovo dam, at the downstream end, contains the main navigation locks and the hydropower plant, which began operation in 1996 and now provides electricity equal to 11% of the total Slovakian demand.
+The Gabčíkovo dam, at the downstream end, contains the main navigation locks and the hydropower plant, which began operation in 1996 and now provides electricity equal to 11% of the total Slovak demand.
 Its maximum capacity is 720 megawatts at a water discharge rate of 4,000 m^{3}/s (141,000 ft^{3}/s).

 The two dams and the levee support a two-lane road which is the first Danube river crossing below Bratislava, but vehicles must drive the length of the 30-km levee to complete the crossing.
 This is the road which provides access to the Water Sports Centre, mid-river at the Čunovo end.

 The slalom course is built on an island that straddles the Čunovo dam in the Danube river.